tal-hason/argocd-plugin-generator/README.md

 - Argo-Plugin, Holds our HELM Chart with its values file to deploy our plugin web-application
 - ArgoApps, Holds all our argoCD objects with kustomaized.
+- Tekton, Hold all the tekton parts that have been created for the pull-request.

 #### Argo-Plugin Folder